 Microbiome; metabarcoding; Chemical exposome; Chemical pollutants; Crassostrea gigas.

 Specific working conditions

 PhD is a real opportunity to work on Ifremer's scientific and technological priority themes.
-It entitles the holder to a gross monthly salary of 1900 euros for a period of 3 years, which cannot be combined with other scholarships.
+It entitles the holder to a gross monthly salary of 2300 euros gross for a period of 3 years, which cannot be combined with other scholarships.

 Your application file must include:

-In case of any problem in attaching your documents, please upload your CV on this page (this step is mandatory for your application to be considered) and send all the documents to the thesis supervisors: firstname.lastname@example.org; email@example.com
+In case of any problem in attaching your documents, please upload your CV on this page (this step is mandatory for your application to be considered) and send all the documents to the thesis supervisor: firstname.lastname@example.org

 How to apply for this position

 Deadline for applications: 23/04/2023